School of Science

 Study Science with us

 Interested in studying science at the University of Waikato?
 Want to experience our facilities and campus without leaving home?
 Now you can - simply view the video below.

-Join current student Aaron Huesser as he gives you a taster for what it’s like to study science at Waikato.
+Join past student Aaron Huesser as he gives you a taster for what it's like to study science at Waikato.